top of page

 created a small path through this, and your guide will explain where to walk, and to use caution in where you step, as many of the rocks are loose.
 Due to some loose rocks, this section is difficult and is an opportunity for anyone who is uncomfortable with the terrain to turn back.

-Into the Forest & Through the Rivers
+Phase One: Into the Forest & Through the Rivers

 On descending from the rockslide back into the forest we are quickly met with the first stream crossing.
 Throughout this section we will be crossing back and forth across a